nawnoes/pytorch-meena/README.md

 ## Vocab
 This repository use **10K Wordpiece BPE**.
 > Original Meena use sentencepiece library.
-Meena team use a vocabulary of **8K BPE**, which they found in early experiments to be sufficient for generating specific response.
+Meena team use a vocabulary of 8K BPE because they found in early experiments to be sufficient for generating specific response.

 ## Data